161,835 oz/gold

 EDIKAN GOLD MINE – GHANA

 The exploration program at Edikan is focusing on targets within trucking distance of Edikan with potential to increase life of mine.
-Perseus is integrating the geological, geophysical, geochemical and drill data completed in 2019 (CGSG), to better understand the near-mine prospects.
+During FY23, exploration focused on generating and testing mineralised intrusive bodies within structural corridors, with 2,488 soil samples, 735 auger holes (5,055 m) and 69 RC/DD holes (6,984 m) completed in the period.

 Geology